 A curious religious sect is said to exist in Texas.
 Attention has been called to it by the visit of three of its members to New York recently.
-The name of the sect is "Sanctified Sisters," or "Sanctificationists."
+The name of the sect is "Sanctified Staters," or "Sanctificationists."
 As the term implies, it consists of women only.
-The founder is Mrs. Martha McWhirter and the fundamental principles of their religion are celibacy, common property and an isolated exlatence.
+The founder is Mrs. Martha Mc Whirter and the fundamental principles of their religion are celibacy, common property and an isolated existence.

-As an instance of what can be accomplished by co-operation the finar-cial success of the little community in Texas is remarkable.
-Ninetsen years ago the society was formed.
+As an instance of what can he accomplished by co-operation the financial success of the little community in Texas is remarkable.
+Nineteen years ago the society was formed.
 One of the first efforts made was to render it self-supporting.
-For this purpose each member employed, a method of her own, One woman, who had previously lived in affluence, bought wood as it stood in the forest, and with the aid of another sister cut the timber and bauled the fuel to market.
-Others accepted positions as domestics in households in adjoining towns, their earn-ings being pooled for mutual benefit.
-Others sold country produce, and a few took in laundry work to add a milts to the assets.
+For this purpose each member employed, a method of her own.
+One woman, who had previously lived in affluence, bought wood as it stood in the forest, and with the aid of another slater cut the timber and natled the fuel to market.
+Others accepted positions as domestics in households in adjoining towns, their earnings being pooled for mutual benefit.
+Others sold country produce, and a few took lu laundry work to add a mite to the assets.

-The community now consists of thirly-two members, all of whom live it at once.
-There is, however, nothing at the Central botel, in Belton.
-This to commend in misrepresentation and building is their own property.
-The Central Hotel company is a corporation such as goes on every day, and much well and favorably known in financial circles, and represents the united in-terests of the colonists.
-The estimated terests of the colonists.
+The community now consists of thirty-two members, all of whom live at the Central hotel, in Belton.
+This building is their own property.
+The Central Hotel company is a corporation of a goes on every day, and much well and favorably known in financial circles, and represents the united interests of the colonists.
 The estimated wealth of the sect is \$100,000.
-The hotel building and turnishings cost \$50,000.
-The rest of their capital is distributed in small enterprises,
+The hotel building and furnishings cost \$50,000.
+The rest of their capital is distributed in small enterprises.

 The labor necessary for the existence of the association is divided among its members.
-One of them will teach the children.
-One of the sisters is an ex-pert dentist, and has an office fully equipped for working at her profession.
-The income from the hotel is the principal source of revenue, but every investment seems to have been a profitable one, rendering the organization self-supporting and entirely independent.
-They are leaders in making pubhe improvements, and all are among the most active and progressive citizens, always ready to advance the interests of the lown.
-Mrs. Mc.
-Mrs. Mo-Whirter is a member of the hoard of trade and a director of the Opera House syndicate of Belton.
+One of them will teach the One of the sisters is an exchildren. pert dentist, and has an office fully equipped for working at her profession.
+The income from the hotel is the principal source of revenue, but every investment seems to have been a profitable one, rendering the organization self-supporting and entirely independ-They are leaders in making public improvements, and all are among the most active and progressive citizens, always ready to advance the interests of the lown.
+Mrs. Mc-Whirter is a member of the board of trade and a director of the Opera House syndicate of Belton,

 There is no formal worship of any kind practiced by the sisters, says the report from which these facts are taken, but daily devotional exercises are part of their creed, and they are also largely guided by "dreams."
 A recital of religious experience by members forms a basis for all their important actions.
 They also claim to be possessed of a delicate sense, which is their greatest help, and by it they detect mistakes made, and through it correct them.

 They try to improve themselves intellectually, and are regular subscribers to the leading papers of the great cities.
-In their library are all the standard works, but the works of Tolstol, Bellamy and other authors of that class are most liked.
+In their library are all the standard works, but the works of Tolstoi, Bellsmy and other authors of that class are most liked.